 Can You Sue Your Employer if You Are Injured at Work?

 If you qualify for workers’ compensation benefits, you typically cannot sue your employer for damages.
 Workers’ compensation insurance is meant to protect workers and employers in the event of accidents.
-This means a workers’ comp claim may be your only option for compensation.
+This means a workers’ compensation claim may be your only option for compensation.

 There are two exceptions when you may be able to sue.
-If your employer has insufficient insurance coverage or does not provide workers’ comp insurance, you may sue your employer.
+If your employer has insufficient insurance coverage or does not provide workers’ compensation insurance, you may sue your employer.
 You cannot sue for negligence but if your employer intentionally harmed you, you may file a lawsuit to recover your financial losses.

 Biloxi Workers’ Compensation Lawyer Near Me 800-537-8185